-Undergraduate students considered for the accelerated program are conditionally accepted into one of the two holistic programs and must take four graduate courses (12 credits) during their senior year.
+Undergraduate students considered for the accelerated program are conditionally accepted into one of the two holistic programs and must take four graduate courses (12 credits) during their senior year (two in the fall and two in the spring).
 Of the four courses, six credits are applied to the undergraduate degree.
 Final program acceptance is contingent upon successful completion of the undergraduate degree, four graduate courses in which a B or better is earned in the senior year, and demonstrated the ability to succeed at the graduate level in a professional training program.
-The total number of credits required to complete the six-year program for the MA in Holistic Clinical Mental Health Counseling is governed by university undergraduate credit, Holistic Counseling Program, and RI licensure requirements.
-The five-year program in Holistic Leadership is governed by university undergraduate standards and Holistic Leadership requirements for the five-year program.
+The total number of credits required to complete the six-year program for the MA in Holistic Clinical Mental Health Counseling is governed by university undergraduate credit,

+Holistic Counseling Program, and RI licensure requirements.
+The combined bachelor's/master's program in Holistic Leadership is governed by university undergraduate standards and Holistic Leadership requirements for the combined bachelor's/master's program.

-Holistic Graduate Programs Certificate of Graduate Studies
+Certificate of Graduate Studies